Niaev/devgrid-challenge/README.md

 ### Environment variables configuration

 Environment variables can be configured both on `.env` and on `docker-compose.yaml`.
 Nothing needs to be changed for the application to run, based on the given files.
-But if it is needed to change the OpenWeather API Key or MongoDB connection info, change on `.env`.
+But if it is necessary to change the OpenWeather API Key or MongoDB connection info, change on `.env`.

 ## Test the application

-There are two ways of running tests for this application, one of them is through running script and the other is manually testing.
+There are two ways of running tests for this application, one of them is through executing scripts and the other is manually testing.

 You can run tests both on your machine or on the virtualized container.
-To run inside the container, when it is running, run the following command to be able to do the testing commands shown below:
+To run inside the container, when it is running, run the following command to be able to do the testing commands shown in the section below:

 ```bash
 docker exec -it <container_id> bash